katabeta/lm-mit-momentum/README.md

 # Getting Started <!-- omit in toc -->

+If you are viewing this file offline, the most up to date version of these instructions is located in the [project GitHub](https://github.com/katabeta/lm-mit-momentum).

+**NOTES:**

+1. Unless otherwise specified, all instructions are to be entered into the terminal in your Ubuntu installation.
+2. Commands that start with `sudo` will require your user password.
+Using sudo invokes superuser security privileges and is akin to running an application as an administrator in Windows.

 <!-- TOC and section numbers automatically generated, do not manually edit -->
 - [1.
 Install Ubuntu 18.04 LTS or 20.04 LTS](#1-install-ubuntu-1804-lts-or-2004-lts)
   - [1.1.
 Basic steps to install Ubuntu outside of a Virtual Machine](#11-basic-steps-to-install-ubuntu-outside-of-a-virtual-machine)